-Basic earnings per unit is calculated as net profit attributable to members divided by the weighted average number of ordinary units.
-Diluted earnings per unit is calculated as net profit attributable to members divided by the weighted average number of ordinary units and dilutive potential ordinary units.
+Basic earnings per unit is calculated as net profit attributable to members of the Trust divided by the weighted average number of ordinary units.
+Diluted earnings per unit is calculated as net profit attributable to members of the Trust divided by the weighted average number of ordinary units and dilutive potential ordinary units.